List of dams in the Columbia River watershed: Santiam River dams

-Dams are listed in order from headwaters (confluence of North Santiam and South Santiam rivers) to mouth (Willamette River, OR).
+Dams are listed in order from headwaters of each fork (North Santiam and South Santiam rivers) to their mouth at the confluence.
+There are no dams between the confluence and the mouth of the Santiam (Willamette River, OR).

 Middle Fork Willamette River dams

 Dams are listed in order from headwater (Timpanogas Lake, OR) to mouth (Willamette River, OR).

 McKenzie River dams

 Dams are listed in order from headwater (Clear Lake, OR) to mouth (Willamette River, OR).

 Coast Fork Willamette River dams

 Dams are listed in order from headwater (Confluence of Big River and Garoutte Creek, OR) to mouth (Willamette River).

 Spokane River dams

 Dams are listed in order from headwater (Lake Coeur d'Alene, ID) to mouth (Columbia River, WA).